State Is the Hard Part of Production Agents

 • Duplication (2.2%): Re-sending identical system instructions and skill-sets repeatedly.

 This waste isn't just a cost issue.
-Because self-attention complexity is O(n2), this noise dilutes the model’s focus, leading to "lost-in-the-middle" effects where the agent misses critical facts buried under its own mechanical bloat.
+This noise dilutes the model’s focus, leading to "lost-in-the-middle" effects where the agent misses critical facts buried under its own mechanical bloat.

-Full-state checkpointing—snapshotting a container’s filesystem, memory, and processes—is traditionally too expensive for every turn.
-However, usage patterns show that 75% of agent turns are stateless (e.g., the agent is just reading a file or thinking).
+Full-state checkpointing — snapshotting a container’s filesystem, memory, and processes — is traditionally too expensive for every turn.
+However, Crab: A Semantics-Aware Checkpoint/Restore Runtime for Agent Sandboxes show that 75% of agent turns are stateless (e.g., the agent is just reading a file or thinking).

 Modern runtimes exploit the "agent–OS semantic gap" by using asynchronous checkpointing.
 Because agents alternate between executing tools and waiting for the LLM to respond, the system can perform checkpoint work in the background.
 While the model is "thinking," the host concurrently snapshots the OS state.